Research within the STAR Group is centered around three main focii within the field of astrodynamics.

 Two RSO trails identified using the RSO identification algorithm.

-Simulator Development for Coverage Planning of a 6G/loT Constellation
+Simulator Development for Coverage Planning of a 5G/loT Constellation

-This investigation relates to creating a simulator that can propagate motion of satellites belonging to constellations, specifically with a telecommunications role.
-This simulator has the capability of accurately computing visibility of coordinates and areas, taking into account field-of-view, as well as computing charge generated during Sun-visibility events.
+This investigation relates to creating a simulator (JAVA) that propagates the motion of satellites belonging to constellations, specifically with a telecommunications role.
+This simulator has the capability of accurately computing visibility to target areas, ground stations, and user equipment taking into account field-of-view, as well as computing charge generated during Sun-visibility events.
+An unscented Kalman filter and inter-satellite links are included in the algorithm, with link budget considerations.

 Shown are the field-of-view cones of the satellite (green), ground stations (blue), and user equipments (red).
 The satellite's motion is propagated alongside the cones' motion while the windows of coverage for the locations are computed simultaneously.